CuriosityWeb/spark-standalone-cluster-sample/README.md

-# Spark Standalone Cluster Sample
+# Spark Standalone Cluster Inside Docker Container

 This repository includes a **POC** for creating a local spark cluster using docker containers, as well as examples in **Scala** and **Python** for connecting to a spark cluster and executing tasks.